How to Become a Forex Trader

 Before you put 1 penny on the line with trading, you'll need some practice.
 A demo account will give you the ability to practice trading without the pressure.

-Aside from practicing, you may want to seek some trading advice from a forex trainer or forex books.
+Aside from practicing, you may want to seek some forex trading advice and strategies from a forex trainer or forex books.
 As a trader you will need to develop your own style and trading ideas, but in the beginning, it can be helpful to have some professional direction and recommendations.
 Forex is very daunting in the early days and some guidance can really help.

 Before you actually commit to live trading and money on the line, you should be able to profitably trade on your demo account or with paper trading.
 Your track record should be more than a few weeks, at least 3 months, preferably 6 months.